 There’s a lot competing for your employees’ attentions, and saving for retirement is often one of the furthest things from people’s minds.
 While this can feel frustrating, it’s also an opportunity to help millennials adopt great savings habits and get started early.
 If you want to help more employees in their 20s to join the 401(k) plan, you need to reach them at the right moment, use technology to create a seamless enrollment process, and give them the freedom to learn about their investments on their own time.
 Your goal is to make the plan more accessible, so employees can join and save without reservation.

-Here are three strategies that we’ve gleaned from our conversations that you can implement at your company that could help improve Millennial retirement savings rates.
+Here are four strategies that we’ve gleaned from our conversations that you can implement at your company that could help improve Millennial retirement savings rates.

-401(k) Onboarding Tips to Help Millennials Save for Retirement
+401(k) Tips to Help Millennials Save for Retirement

 1. Automatically enroll employees into the plan the moment they’re eligible.